Achieving Positive Covert Capacity over MIMO AWGN Channels: Proof of Theorem

 Further, to estimate the number of transmit antennas that satisfies a predefined target probability of detection, $\delta_{kl}$, we solve the KL constraint in \eqref{LPD_Bob} to obtain $\abs{f(\Omega)}$.
 The solution of this equation is given in terms of a branch of the Lambert function $W_{-1}$ as follows:

 where $|{f(\Omega)}|=\abs{\frac{\sin(\pi\,L_a\,\Omega)}{N_a\,\sin(\pi\,\Delta_a\,\Omega)}}$.
 Hence,

-Besides, to derive the convergence of the maximal covert coding rate of unit-rank MIMO AWGN channels to the maximal coding rate of unit-rank MIMO AWGN channels, we use the first-order approximation of the channel capacity to formulate the following problem:
+Besides, to derive the convergence of the maximal covert coding rate of unit-rank MIMO AWGN channels to the maximal coding rate of unit-rank MIMO AWGN channels, we use the first-order approximation of the maximum covert coding rate to formulate the following problem: { } The optimization problem is investigated in Appendix \ref{App:power allocation}.
+Rewrite the gradient of the Lagrangian function in \eqref{eq:primal_optimality} using the spatial transmit signatures as follows: